Critterism/Critterism-BE/README.md

 The backend is responsible for receiving requests from the frontend, submitting requests to the Every.org and Open Trivia Database APIs, and return digestible JSON data for the frontend to consume.
 Crittism is currently deployed on Heroku, click <a href="https://critterism-fe.herokuapp.com/">here</a>.

+The frontend repo is linked <a href="https://github.com/Critterism/FE-Critterism">here</a> and is deployed to heroku<a href="https://critterism-fe.herokuapp.com/">here</a>.

 <!-- TABLE OF CONTENTS -->

 <h2> Table of Contents</h2>